Flag of Portugal: 1830–1910

 With the defeat and exile of Miguel in 1834, Queen Maria II returned to the throne and the standard of the victorious side was hoisted in Lisbon as the new national flag.
-It would survive for 80 years, witnessing the last period of the Portuguese monarchy until its abolition, in 1910.
+It was in use for 80 years, witnessing the last period of the Portuguese monarchy until its abolition in 1910.
 Currently this flag is used by Portuguese monarchists.
 The Independence Day parade of Brazil also presented this flag in the standard marchpast, along with other historical flags of Portugal and Brazil.

 Flag protocol

 Use

 The Portuguese legislation concerning the use of the National Flag is mostly limited to the Decree-law 150/87, issued on 30 March 1987, which replaced the previous scarce legislation dated back to the beginning of the 20th century.

 The Decree-law 150/87 states that the flag is to be hoisted from 9:00 a.m. to sunset (during the night, it must be properly lit), on Sundays and national holidays, throughout the entire national territory.
 It can also be displayed on days where official ceremonies or other solemn public sessions are held; in this case, the flag is hoisted on-site.
 The flag can be hoisted on other days if it is considered appropriate by the central government, or by other regional or local governing bodies, or by heads of private institutions.
 It must follow the official design standard and be preserved in good condition.

-On the headquarters buildings of the bodies of sovereignty, the flag can stay hoisted on a daily basis.
+The headquarters buildings of the bodies of sovereignty, the flag can stay hoisted on a daily basis.
 It can also be hoisted on civilian and military national monuments; on public buildings associated with the central, regional or local administration; and on headquarters of public corporations and institutions.
 Citizens and private institutions can also display it, on the condition that they respect the relevant legal procedures.
 At the facilities of nationally based international organizations or in the case of international meetings, the flag is hoisted according to the protocol used on those situations.

 If national mourning is declared, the flag will be flown at half-staff during the fixed number of days; any flag hoisted along with it will be flown in the same manner.

 When unfurled in the presence of other flags, the national flag must not have smaller dimensions and must be situated in a prominent, honourable place, according to the relevant protocol.

 If there are more than one flagpole, the National Flag should be flown: